-Exhibit Number Description 2.1 Agreement and Plan of Merger, dated as of March 3, 2014, between The First Bancshares, Inc. and BCB Holding Company, Inc. (incorporated by reference to Exhibit 2.1 of the Company's Current Report on Form 8-K filed on March 7, 2014.
-3.1 Restated Articles of Incorporation (incorporated by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K filed on March 21, 2013).
-3.2 Bylaws (incorporated by reference to Exhibit 3.2 to the Company's Registration Statement No. 33-94288 on Form S-1).
+Exhibit Number Description 3.1 Restated Articles of Incorporation (incorporated by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K filed with the Commission on March 21, 2013).
+3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K filed with the Commission on March 18, 2016).
 3.3 Articles of Amendment Containing Certificate of Designations for the Fixed Rate Cumulative Perpetual Preferred Stock, Series CD (incorporated by reference to Exhibit 3.1 filed with Form 8-K with the Commission on October 4, 2010).

-4.1 Provisions in the Company's Articles of Incorporation and Bylaws defining the rights of holders of the Company's Common Stock (incorporated by reference to Exhibit 4.1 to the Company's Registration Statement No. 33-94288 on Form S-1).
+4.1 Provisions in the Company's Articles of Incorporation and Bylaws defining the rights of holders of the Company's Common Stock (incorporated by reference to Exhibit 2.1 of the Company's Current Report on Form 8-K filed with the Commission on March 21, 2013 and Exhibit 4.1 to the Company's Registration Statement No. 33-94288 on Form S-1).
 4.2 Form of Certificate of Common Stock (incorporated by reference to Exhibit 4.2 to the Company's Registration Statement No. 33-94288 on Form S-1).
-10.1 Purchase Letter Agreement dated February 6, 2009 between The First Bancshares and the United States Department of the Treasury, including the Standard Terms, with respect to the issuance of the CPP Preferred Stock (incorporated by reference to Exhibit 10.1 filed with Form 8-K with the Commission on October 4, 2010).
-10.2 Exchange Letter Agreement dated September 29, 2010 between The First Bancshares and the United States Department of the Treasury, including the Standard Terms, with respect to the exchange of the CDCI Preferred Stock (incorporated by reference to Exhibit 10.2 filed with Form 8-K with the Commission on October 4, 2010).
-10.5 Employment Agreement dated May 31, 2011, between The First, A National Banking Association and M. Ray Cole, Jr. (incorporated by reference to Exhibit 10.5 of the Company's Form 10-K for the fiscal year ended December 31, 2011, filed on March 29, 2012, File No. 000-22507).
-10.7 Agreement to Repurchase Stock by and among The First Bancshares, Inc., Nick Welch and David Johnson (incorporated by reference to Exhibit 10.9 to the Company's Registration Statement No. 333-102908 on Form S-2).
-10.8 The First Bancshares, Inc. 2007 Stock Incentive Plan (incorporated by reference to Exhibit 4.3 to the Company's Registration Statement No. 171996 on Form S-8) 13 The Company's 2014 Annual Report 21 Subsidiaries of the Company 23 Consent of Independent Registered Public Accounting Firm 31 Rule 13a-14(a)/15d-14(a) Certifications 32 Section 1350 Certifications 99.1 EESA Certification of CEO 99.2 EESA Certification of CFO
+10.1 Purchase Letter Agreement dated February 6, 2009 between The First Bancshares and the United States Department of the Treasury, including the Standard Terms, with respect to the issuance of the CPP Preferred Stock. (incorporated by reference to Exhibit 10.1 filed with Form 8-K with the Commission on October 4, 2010) 25

+10.2 Exchange Letter Agreement dated September 29, 2010 between The First Bancshares and the United States Department of the Treasury, including the Standard Terms, with respect to the exchange of the CDCI Preferred Stock. (incorporated by reference to Exhibit 10.2 filed with Form 8-K with the Commission on October 4, 2010).
+10.3 Letter Agreement dated May 13, 2015 between The First Bancshares, Inc. and the United States Department of the Treasury pursuant to which the Company redeemed the Warrant to purchase up to 54,705 shares of the Company's common stock (incorporated by reference to Exhibit 10.1 filed with Form 8-K with the Commission on May 19, 2015) 10.4 Employment Agreement dated May 31, 2011, between The First, A National Banking Association and M. Ray Cole, Jr. (incorporated by reference to Exhibit 10.5 of the Company's Form 10-K for the fiscal year ended December 31, 2011, filed on March 29, 2012, File No. 000-22507).
+10.5 The First Bancshares, Inc. 2007 Stock Incentive Plan (incorporated by reference to Exhibit 4.3 to the Company's Registration Statement No. 171996 on Form S-8) 10.6 Amendment to 2007 Stock Incentive Plan effective May 28, 2015 upon approval by shareholders of the Company.
+13 The Company's 2015 Annual Report to Shareholders (pages 1 to 77) 21 Subsidiaries of the Company 23 Consent of Independent Registered Public Accounting Firm 31 Rule 13a-14(a)/15d-14(a) Certifications 32 Section 1350 Certifications 99.1 EESA Certification of CEO 99.2 EESA Certification of CFO